assafdori/bypass-mdm/README.md

 #### Prerequisite ⚠️

-- **The hard drive must be erased via Recovery Mode and MacOS must be re-installed via USB**
+- **The hard drive must be erased via Recovery Mode and MacOS must be re-installed via USB.**

 #### Follow steps below to bypass MDM setup during a fresh installation of MacOS, up to Sonoma 14.3.1 (23D60).